hucancode/concurrency/README.md

 # Concurrency Performance Comparison

-This project compares different concurrency models across Go, Rust, and Odin by implementing a CPU-intensive Gaussian blur algorithm for images. *My experience level for each language is different and may influence the result*
+This project compares different concurrency models across C, Zig, Go, Rust, and Odin by implementing a CPU-intensive Gaussian blur algorithm for images.
+I will aim to for the best practices and idioms of each language.

-- I will try to get this up to date with modern and idiomatic implementation for each language I know.
-- I will **not** aim to make the fastest program.
-I want to see if I were to put in reasonable effort for each language of choice, how fast should I expect it to run.
+*My experience level for each language is different and may influence the result*

 Basically we are taking this in